urgrue/Java-Twitch-Api-Wrapper/README.md

 # A Java Twitch API Wrapper
 A complete java wrapper for interaction with v3 of the [Twitch API](https://github.com/justintv/Twitch-API).

 This project is still being improved and major changes may occur breaking backwards compatibility.

-Feel free to submit issues or contribute code.
+Not everything has been rigorously tested, please report any issues and feel free to contribute code.

 ## Basics